 This method is preferred if you’re working with your email software and would like to have an option to quickly access the message you’re linked to, to send a reply.

-To use this feature, you need one of Todoist’s email client plugins:
+To use this feature, you would use one of Todoist’s integration:

 - In the “Quick Add” menu: